 After thorough irrigation the radial plate is introduced.
 Soft tissue should be retracted to prevent any from being trapped between the plate and radius.
 The transverse peg is introduced into the pre-drilled hole.
 Care should be taken to ensure the peg follows the same path as the former drill bit.
 If insertion of the peg is difficult, a plastic impactor can be used to protect the plate while gently tapping it into place.
 The compression screw is then added and tightened through the oval hole.
 Travel of the radial plate's peg should be confirmed prior to completing fixation.
 Using the appropriate drill guide the remaining holes are drilled, measured, tapped and the appropriate screws inserted.
-Depending on the selected radial plate, fixation is completed with 4 or 5 suitably sized 3.5 mm cortical bone screws.
+Depending on the selected radial plate, fixation is completed with 2, 3 or 4 suitably sized 3.5 mm cortical or locking bone screws.

-Excessive screw length should be avoided to prevent possible radial nerve scarring or soft tissue irritation.
+Excessive screw length should be avoided to prevent possible extensor tendon and / or radial nerve damage.
 When using a compression plate, in most cases a 3.5 mm screw 18 mm in length is recommended for the most distal fixation hole to prevent potential impingement against the transverse peg.
 The distal screw for the fixed angle locking plate can reach the far cortex but should not pass through (note image).
-Oblique views of 30° from lateral will confirm travel of the radial plate peg and the cortical screws.
+Oblique views of 30° from lateral will confirm travel of the radial plate peg and the screws.
 Should any be noted as violating the volar or dorsal cortex, they should be removed and redirected.
-The most proximal screw should remain unicortical to help prevent a possible stress riser in smaller bone.
+The most proximal screw should remain uni-cortical to help prevent a possible stress riser in smaller bone.